 Following this a step farther, we find faith thus realizing the treasures in Christ, leads on to hope.
 "Faith leads to hope and is indispensable to it," is a summary of Hebrews 11.
 This chapter has for its theme the relation of faith to hope.
 "Faith," it declares, "is the assurance of things hoped for, the proving of things not seen"; that is, the man who trusts God looks hopefully for the fulfillment of His promises.

 But the climax still remains, Love to God arises through faith.
 It is when we believe God to be, and to have done, as set forth in Christ, that we "love him who first loved us."
-An Apostle has put this in a concise form when he speaks of "Faith working through love."
+An Delegate has put this in a concise form when he speaks of "Faith working through love."
 (Galatians 5:6).

-Indeed for the Apostles the whole life of the Christian was the outcome of faith; faith begat hope, and love.
+Indeed for the Delegates the whole life of the Christian was the outcome of faith; faith begat hope, and love.
 Sometimes these are placed together, as when we read of "the work of faith, and labor of love, and patience of hope"; or in the grand summary of the "love chapter," 1 Corinthians 13, "Now abideth faith, hope and love, but the greatest of these is love."
 Love is greatest, but faith is first; and when it is desired to refer the whole new life to one of these, faith is named, because it is from it that our hope and love arise.
 Exact, therefore, not less than striking, is Paul's account of his Christian life: "That life which I now live in the flesh, I live in faith, the faith which is in the Son of God, who loved me, and gave Himself for me."

 This is as much as to say, "My faith inspires my love because I believe in Christ's love."
 There is no contradiction between saying that, of faith, hope, love, LOVE is greatest and that faith is all-important.
 Love is of God, for God is love.
 The great importance of faith, indeed, is partly due to the fact that it is a cause of love.
 For if we did not believe, the pure flame of God's love would not enter our hearts and kindle there a responsive flame.
 As we have seen, faith is so emphatically insisted upon because it is out of faith that obedience and hope and love arise.